 Compliance Actions and Schedule

 The Scott River TMDL Action Plan describes the implementation actions necessary to achieve the TMDL within 40 years of U.S. EPA approval of the action plan or September 8, 2046.
 Since the compliance deadline is in the far future, compliance with this General Permit is considered compliance with the TMDL.
 Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance by September 8, 2046.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocation.

 xv.
 Ten Mile River Sediment TMDL